Unhoused: forward and backward we go, again

 • Money will have to be found to pay for the expenses of this housing, depending on whether it is private property, if staff are needed, and needs for construction, maintenance, services and programs.
 Fortunately, there should be significant funds coming from Alameda County’s Measure W, which is mostly devoted to homeless services.
 That money should be available early in 2026.

-• The three steps above may take considerable time, and the timelines seem unpredictable at this moment; they could be further stalled by council member or community opposition.
+• The three steps above may take considerable time, and the timelines seem unpredictable at this moment; they could be further stalled by opposition by council members or community members.

 Home Together Fund – Our Priorities